 What specific areas of your personal discipleship (within trunk, core, branches) do you naturally embrace and dig into?
 Why?
 What does that look like?

-For those involved in Young Life or youth ministry, think about your specific ministry focus (WyldLife, Young Life, YoungLives, Young Life Capernaum, Young Life College) and your specific ministry context (community size, location, primary culture, specific sub-cultures, socio-economics, etc.).
-Based on those realities, what are your hopes and desires for your students’ growing life of discipleship?
-For example, what do you hope “time in scripture” will begin to look like for those in your small group of teen moms?
-Or how do you hope your 7th grade WyldLife Campaigner guys will begin to display “faithful witness”?
+For those involved in ministry, consider your ministry focus (children, middle school, high school, college, young professionals, families, etc.) and your specific ministry context (community size, location, primary culture, specific sub-cultures, socio-economics, etc.).
+Based on those realities, what are your hopes and desires for those you disciple?
+For example, what do you hope “time in scripture” will begin to look like for a college-aged new believer?
+Or how do you hope a small group of 7th grade guys will begin to display “faithful witness” at home and at school?
 And so on.

 The following was written by Elton Trueblood in 1971.
 It could have been written yesterday, today, tomorrow.
 It still rings true in many contexts, even as it is clearly shaped and influenced by its immediate context.